Lithuania

 Affiliation

 Applicants must arrange an affiliation with a Lithuanian institution of higher education.
-Candidates may also apply to work with a cultural institution or association or archive, but must have a Lithuanian institution of higher education as their primary affiliation.
+Candidates may also apply to work with a cultural institution or archive but must have a Lithuanian institution of higher education as their primary affiliation.
 Applicants must submit letters of invitation/affiliation with their application.

-Please check university information at Study in Lithuania.
+Please find information about Lithuanian universities at Study in Lithuania.
 More information about studies in Lithuania can be found at the following websites:

 https://www.study.eu/country/lithuania